drmenguin/malta/README.md

 ## Instructions
 The two python modules provided, `json_output.py` and `md_output.py`, query the Google Maps API for Latitude/Longitude coordinates and respectively generate output files in JSON and markdown formats.
 A working Python 3 installation together with the [Geopy](https://geopy.readthedocs.io/) package are required.

-To generate the JSON file, navigate in the terminal to the repository directory and simply write
+To generate the JSON file, pull the repository, navigate in a terminal to the pulled directory and simply write

 ```
 python json_output.py
 ```

-or `python md_output.py` for the markdown output.
+and similarly `python md_output.py` for the markdown output.
 The output files generated should match the contents of the `output.json` and `output.md` files provided.

 ## Table of Towns